 - fashionable hoops or long earrings.
-Such jewellery can be dangerous in practical classrooms and, therefore, as a matter of safety, should not be worn to school,

-- · lapel badges and brooches,

-- large and obvious jewellery,

-- fashion shorts and leggings for girls.
+Such jewellery can be dangerous in practical classrooms and, therefore, as a matter of safety, should not be worn to school, - · lapel badges and brooches which could reflect offense to others, - large and obvious jewellery, - fashion shorts and leggings for girls.